Govt clears project to build six conventional submarines | Law-Order

 Initially, the strategic partners will be selected in four segments - fighter aircraft, helicopters, submarines and armoured fighting vehicles/main battle tanks.
 It is expected to be expanded to other segments.

-In the last couple of years, the government has unveiled a series of reform measures and initiatives to make India a hub of defence manufacturing.
+In a couple of years, the government has unveiled a series of reform measures and initiatives to make India a hub of defence manufacturing.

 Last August, the defence minister had announced that India will stop the import of 101 weapons and military platforms like transport aircraft, light combat helicopters, conventional submarines, cruise missiles and sonar systems by 2024.